samkeen/todo_app_plus_mcp/README.md

 - `todo_api/` - FastAPI backend
 - `todo_ui/` - Flask UI frontend
 - `todo_mcp/` - Model Context Protocol server
+- `todo_chat/` - Chat interface for interacting with the Todo app
 - `todo_data.sample.json` - Sample data that will be used to create todo_data.json on first run

 ## Overview